Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: Introduction

 The singularity could be replaced~\cite{sakharov,gliner} by a de Sitter core when the matter with high density would make a phase transition into some false vacuum state in the late time of collapsing.
 One further advance was the first construction of a nonsingular black hole (regular black hole or black hole with singularities free) by Bardeen~\cite{bardeen}.
-This model is asymptotically approaching a de Sitter phase at the origin and asymptotically flat at infinity, and its energy-momentum tensor satisfies the weak energy condition (WEC) rather than the strong energy condition (SEC).
+This model is asymptotically approaching a de Sitter phase at the center and asymptotically flat at infinity, and its energy-momentum tensor satisfies the weak energy condition (WEC) rather than the strong energy condition (SEC).
 Since then a great deal of research has been carried out on this issue, among which one of the valuable attempts is the interpretation of matter source.
 That is to say, the source originates~\cite{BNEI} from either anisotropic fluids or nonlinear magnetic monopoles in the Bardeen's model.
 For those models~\cite{dymnikova,hayward,1609.01629} based on anisotropic fluids, the noncommutative geometry inspired Schwarzschild black hole~\cite{0510112,0807.1939} is of particular interest, where the anisotropic fluid appears naturally when the Gaussian distribution is taken as the black hole mass density due to the noncommutativity of spacetime.
 In this way, its metric resembles that of the Schwarzschild black hole but has a regular center.
+A nonsingular charged black hole solution was also found when both the mass and the charge take Gaussian distribution~\cite{0801.3519}.
 As to nonsingularity realized by coupling gravitational field with nonlinear electrodynamic field, the solutions have been found~\cite{1408.0306, 1709.09473} satisfying the WEC and behaving asymptotically as the Reissner-Nordstr\"{o}m (RN) black hole.
 In addition, the other regular black hole solutions have also been obtained~\cite{Frolov,Balbinot,Barrabes} in terms of boundary soldering of two spacetimes.
 Along this way, the de Sitter spacetime was connected~\cite{1104.4790} with the RN spacetime through a charged spherical shell inside the RN inner horizon, and this junction technique was further developed~\cite{1209.3567} to form a massive thin layer.